Posted on Leave a comment

 Telecasters are brutally honest guitars.
 There’s no hiding behind fat mushy tones – if you can do it on a Tele then you really can do it.

-I wanted to make a Telecaster Pickups set that would reflect the clear honest tone of an old Tele.
+I wanted to make a Telecaster set that would reflect the clear honest tone of an old Tele.
 It’s a delicate balance to get enough treble and for the top end to have sufficient warmth to be usable, but with no hint of woof or boom in the bottom.
 The bottom needs to be full and clear with no hint of muddiness.
 The bridge needs a twang but it has to be a warm twang without being over harsh.
 I’ve used Alnico III magnets with a vintage style wind on both these pickups

 Through my repair work I’ve re-wound a lot of old Tele pickups.
 This is invaluable experience for designing my own version.
 I enlisted the help of a couple of experienced Telecaster players as test pilots.
 I really needed plenty of opinions and testing through a variety of amplifiers to get this one right.